TerminalMC/ChatNotify/README.md

 ### License

-Except where otherwise stated, ChatNotify source files are provided under the terms of the GNU LGPL-3.0-only open-source license.
+Except where otherwise stated, ChatNotify source files are provided under the terms of the GNU Lesser General Public License, version 3.
 For more information, refer to the provided LICENSE file.

 ### Contact